ZeroCM/zcm/docs/zcmtypesys.md

   - Names used for array sizes must refer to a field in the same 'zcmtype' that has a scalar integer type
   - Names used for 'type' refer to other 'zcmtype' definitions
     - These may exist in other files
-  - The uint_literal specified for numbits must always be less than the number of bits of the corresponding type
+  - The absolute value of the int_literal specified for numbits must always be less than the number of bits of the corresponding type
-  - Sign extension of bitfields via negative numbits are not allowed on `byte` type
+  - Sign extension of bitfields via negative numbits are not allowed on `byte` type.
+    See the bitfields section below for how sign extension works.

 ## Encoding formats